Pep Guardiola

 In 2013, Guardiola became the coach of Bayern Munich

-The subsequent season, 2014/15, was marked by a series of disappointments for the team – losses in the German Super Cup, the domestic cup, and the Champions League.
-A year later, Bayern continued to show inconsistency in their performances.
-In the Champions League, the German side only managed to reach the semi-finals.
+The following season, 2014/15, brought a string of disappointments for the team – losses in the German Super Cup, the domestic cup, and the Champions League.
+The next year, Bayern's performances remained inconsistent.
+In the Champions League, the German giants could only reach the semi-finals.
 By the start of 2016, Pep decided to leave the club.

 Manchester City